What is the definition of a physical examination?

 What does "Credible Evidence of Exposure" mean?

 Claimant must demonstrate meaningful and credible evidence of exposure to an asbestos-containing product manufactured and/or sold by Keene.
 This evidence may be established by an affidavit of a co-worker or the affidavit of a family member in the case of a deceased claimant, by invoices, construction or similar records or other credible evidence.
-The evidence will also be presumed to be established if a claimant, living at the time the claim is filed personally swears, under penalty of perjury, to the exposure information provided in Part 3 of the Claim Form.
-The injured party can do this by personally signing Part 9, page 11 of the Claim Form.

 back to top